 §49-4-727.
 Juvenile competency proceedings.

-(b) In any delinquency proceeding pursuant to this article, a juvenile 14 years or older is presumed to be competent.
+(b) In any delinquency proceeding pursuant to this article, a juvenile 13 years of age or older is presumed to be competent.
+If a juvenile’s attorney, the prosecuting attorney, or the court raise the issue of competency, all adjudication or disposition proceedings shall be stayed until the issue of competency is resolved: Provided, That the juvenile’s attorney, guardian ad litem, or prosecuting attorney may seek, or the court may order, any pre-adjudicatory procedures or case specific alternatives permitted by the Rules of Juvenile Procedure while the issue of competency is pending.
 A juvenile has the burden of proof to rebut this presumption by showing incompetency by a preponderance of the evidence.

 (d) Regardless of the age of the juvenile, the court may dismiss the petition without ordering a competency evaluation or competency hearing if the prosecuting attorney, the juvenile’s attorney, and the guardian ad litem, if previously appointed, agree that there is compelling evidence that the juvenile is not competent to participate in the proceedings: Provided, That a court may not order services authorized by §49-4-733 of this code without a competency evaluation.